Fees and Charges

 What to Expect

 Thank you for your interest in working with Synergy Animal Behavior!
 If you are a pet professional of any kind, please contact us to discuss how we can help you.
 For Pet Owners, the process of working together is initiated by you scheduling an appointment with the button at the bottom of the page, calling, emailing, or sending in a message on our Get Started page.
-From there, we may discuss a few things over the phone or email, and when you are ready to schedule an appointment, we will give you a client login so that you may access a History Form and Service Agreement.
-Note, these documents must be submitted no later than 8:00 am on the business day (Monday - Friday) before your scheduled appointment.
 We offer many flexible consultation options, including video and telephone meetings.
-During the Covid-19 pandemic, we are offering virtual or phone consultations only.
+During the Covid-19 pandemic, we are offering virtual or phone initial assessments only.
 The initial assessment takes approximately one hour per animal and may be broken up into several visits if many animals are involved.
 Most behavior problems can be significantly improved with a thorough analysis of the history, followed by video or telephone meetings to guide you through the treatment plan.
 Follow up sessions are often conducted virtually, but we have in-person options too!

 Preparing for your Appointment

 - Prior to 8:00 am on the business day prior to your initial appointment, submit the Service Agreement.
 Be sure to list every pet you wish to discuss on the form.